hmrc/bank-account-reputation-frontend/README.md

 When using validate bank details, you have two available options.

- - Enter a sort sode
+- Enter a sort code
 - Enter a sort code and account number

 ### Enter a sort code

 This will enable you to obtain information about the branch related to the supplied sort code.
 Information of particular interest will be the section titled `Transaction Types`.
 This area will show you two useful bits of information:

-- If the branch supports the set up/collection of direct debits.
+- If the branch supports the set up/collection of Direct Debits.
 - If this branch supports the ability to send Direct Credits (otherwise known as Bank Transfers) to credit an account with funds.

 ### Enter a sort code and account number